ilyacantor/AOSRevOpsAgent/replit.md

 The frontend is a modern **React Single Page Application (SPA)** built with React 19, Vite 7, and TypeScript.
 It features three main pages: Dashboard (Pipeline Health), Operations (CRM Integrity), and Connectivity (DCL Demo).
 The UI incorporates a custom component library, state management via React hooks, data fetching with a `useFetch` hook and Axios, and responsive design with Tailwind CSS v4.
 Charts are rendered using the Recharts library, and client-side routing is handled by React Router v7.
 The application adheres to the autonomOS Platform Theme, utilizing a dark aesthetic with teal accents for a professional, futuristic look.

 **Key Features:**
-- **Drill-to-Details Connectivity**: Clickable connector cards on the Connectivity page open detailed modals showing connection health, configuration, capabilities, and live sample data (up to 3 records) fetched via `/api/dcl/connectors/{name}` endpoint.
-Modal features three tabs: Overview, Health, and Sample Data with comprehensive error handling and loading states.
+- **Drill-to-Details Connectivity**: Clickable connector cards on the Connectivity page open detailed modals showing connection health, configuration, capabilities, and live data (up to 20 records) pulled directly from the actual data source instances.
+Accessible via `/api/dcl/connectors/{name}` endpoint.
+Modal features three tabs:
+  - **Overview**: Connection status, sanitized configuration details, capabilities, and description
+  - **Health**: Real-time health check results with error diagnostics
+  - **Live Data**: Actual records from the connector's data source (up to 20 records max)
+  - All tabs include comprehensive error handling, loading states, and click-outside-to-close functionality

 ### Backend Architecture